javiagu13/ScientificProgramming-Basic-Library-Python/README.md

 Testing and Usage instructions:

-In order to install the package pip install it with in a python terminal.

 In order to import the library simply on the top of the file import it as follows:

 ```